FieryRaccoon23/UnityBulletPhysics-Unity/README.md

 # Setup

-To test bullet physics, in a Scene, add BulletPhysicsManager.cs to any GameObject (just one instance, hence it is a singleton ).
+To test bullet physics, in a Scene, add BulletPhysicsManager.cs to any GameObject (just one instance, hence it is a singleton).
 Add BulletShapes to objects that are supposed to simulate physic using Bullet Physic.
 And BulletPhysicsRigidBody to the same objects, so they simulate.

 NOTE: Make sure that BulletPhysicsManager.cs runs before any other bullet physic code.
-To do that, in Unity, go to Eidt -> Project Settings -> Script Execution Order.
+To do that, in Unity, go to Edit -> Project Settings -> Script Execution Order.
 Under there, add BulletPhysicsManager first and then BulletPhysicsRigidBody.